lyingpasta/dokoni-tabemashouka/README.md

 4. **Developer Experience**
    - Add Storybook for component documentation
    - Add data validation using library like Zod for API data validation
+   - Add pre-commit hooks to format, run test and build before commiting changes (ensures that the app is safe to push)

 5. **Logging Enhancements**
    - Implement log aggregation and analysis